mattldawson/dts/docs/admin/installation.md

-# DTS Installation
+# Installing DTS Locally

-Here we describe how to build and deploy the Data Transfer Service in an appropriate environment.
+Here we describe how to build, test, and install the Data Transfer Service in a local environment.

-## Building and Testing DTS Locally
+## Building and Testing

 DTS is written in [Go](https://go.dev/), so you'll need a working Go compiler to build, test, and run it locally.
 If you have a Go compiler, you can clone